 Skopje is a major Southeast European transportation hub.
-It lies on the intersection of two main European transport corridors; east-west and north south.
-Its single international airport, Skopje Alexander the Great Airport, is located in Petrovec Municipality, roughly 22 kilometers east of the city centre.
+It lies on the intersection of two main European transport corridors; east-west and north-south.
+Its single international airport, Skopje Alexander the Great Airport, is located in Petrovec Municipality, roughly 22 kilometers east of the city center.
 This a major point of entry for international tourists.
-The E75 highway connects Skopje with several other European cities thus offering European tourist an alternative for of transport.
+The E75 highway connects Skopje with several other European cities thus offering European tourists an alternative form of transport.

-Kale Fortress is a fifteenth century fortress stands on the highest hill in the Skopje valley and provides excellent views over the city.
+Kale Fortress is a fifteenth-century fortress that stands on the highest hill in the Skopje valley and provides excellent views over the city.

-This was one of the biggest and most important oriental bazaars in the Balkans. set on the eastern bank of the Vardar River, it represents a mixture of Eastern and Western culture.
-It houses mosques, inns, a clock tower, a bezisten, Turkish baths, churches, and various shops.
+This was one of the biggest and most important oriental bazaars in the Balkans. set on the eastern bank of the Vardar River, it represents a mixture of Eastern and Western cultures.
+It houses mosques, inns, a clock tower, a beaten, Turkish baths, churches, and various shops.

 Millennium Cross is found on the peak of the mountain Vodno and it is a significant tourist attraction.
 As its name may hint, it was built to celebrate 2000 years of the existence of Christianity.
 The cross was built on the highest point of Vodno Mountain.

 City Park is a large green area in the center of Skopje.
-It is one of the nicest place to go for recreation, as there are pathways around the small lakes, tennis courts, the children’s amusement park, cafes, restaurants, and other important facilities.
-More over the city Zoo and stadium are within the park which means you can easily move on when a need a rise.
+It is one of the nicest places to go for recreation, as there are pathways around the small lakes, tennis courts, the children’s amusement park, cafes, restaurants, and other important facilities.
+Moreover the city Zoo and stadium are within the park which means you can easily move on when a need arise.

-There are several important museums in Skopje which include the museum of Contemporary Art.
-Has a collection of over 4,800 artworks, the museum of the Macedonian Struggle, which is a national museum of the Republic of Macedonia, located in the capital city of Skopje and Macedonian National Museum & Icon Gallery and it is divided in three departments: Archaeological, Historical, and Ethnological.
+There are several important museums in Skopje which include the Museum of Contemporary Art.
+It has a collection of over 4,800 artworks, the museum of the Macedonian Struggle, which is a national museum of the Republic of Macedonia, located in the capital city of Skopje and Macedonian National Museum & Icon Gallery and it is divided into three departments: Archaeological, Historical, and Ethnological.

 The Skopje cultural summer festival is the premier cultural event in Skopje.
-It is held every year during summer and it includes music concerts, operas, ballets, play art and photograph.
+It is held every year during summer and it includes music concerts, operas, ballets, plays art and photographs.
 The Skopje Jazz Festival is another notable cultural event.
 It is normally held annually in October since its inception in 1981.